(HPV) are a group of more than 100 viruses.

-Avoiding physical contact with an infected sexual partner is the only way to completely prevent the spread of an HPV infection.
+Avoiding physical contact with an infected sexual partner is the only way to completely prevent the spread of a genital HPV infection.

-may help reduce the spread of HPV infection and genital warts.
-However, condoms are not 100% effective because they cannot cover the entire genital area.
+may help reduce the spread.
+However, condoms are not 100% effective because they do not cover the entire genital area.